objcio/articles/2014-05-01-animating-custom-layer-properties.md

 @end
 ```

-So now that we've removed our custom setter method, how are we going to know when our `time` property changes?
+Now that we've removed our custom setter method, how are we going to know when our `time` property changes?
 We need a way to automatically notify the `CALayer` whenever the `time` property changes, so that it can redraw its contents.
 We do that by overriding the `+needsDisplayForKey:` method, as follows:

 ```objc
 + (BOOL)needsDisplayForKey:(NSString *)key